Residence Hall Policies

 Personal room air conditioners pose electrical safety concerns and are not permitted in campus student housing without approval of the Housing and Meal Plan Accommodation Committee.
 The College recommends that students with respiratory concerns use a HEPA air filtration system in their room to remove airborne particulate matter such as dust and pollen.
 For more details on the process for documentation, refer to the housing and meal plan accommodations information.

-All campus student housing is closed during winter break.
-Students may not stay in the buildings during this time.
-The buildings close at 11:00 am the day after 4th Term finals in December and reopen one day prior to the start of 5th Term in January.
-Locks are changed on the exterior doors of all residential buildings, and residents do not have access to the buildings or their rooms.
-Students are not required to move personal belongings out of their rooms during the winter break if they plan to return for 2nd Semester.
+- All campus student housing is closed during winter break; students may not stay in the buildings during this time.
+The buildings close at 11 a.m. the day after 4th Term finals in December and reopen at 9 a.m. one day prior to the start of 5th Term in January.
+Students are not required to move personal belongings out of their rooms during the winter break if they plan to return for second semester.
+Refer to information on winter break for more details.

-The College reserves the right to vacate or consolidate campus student housing for all or part of spring break.
+- The College reserves the right to vacate or consolidate campus student housing for all or part of spring break.
+Refer to information on spring break for more details.

-Campus student housing closes at 11:00 am the Thursday after 9th Term finals in May for non-graduating students and 6:00 pm the Saturday of Commencement for students participating in Commencement.
+- Campus student housing closes at 11 a.m. the Thursday after 8th Term finals in May for non-graduating students and 6 p.m. the day of Commencement for students participating in Commencement.
 All student belongings must be removed from campus during the summer.
+Refer to information on spring closing for more details.

 Cable television is provided in student rooms.
 One cable television outlet per student room is provided.
 Splitting the cable and/or rerouting the cable is prohibited.
 The College's cable television service contract prohibits multiple televisions hooked to one cable television outlet.
 Failure to abide by this policy will result in disciplinary action and a fine.